 Kaarva’s CEO and Harvard Business School alum, Khushboo Maheshwari, explained this choice.

 WhatsApp is the platform everyone is on.
-400 million users from across socioeconomic, geographical and linguistic boundaries.
+2 billion monthly active users from across socioeconomic, geographical and linguistic boundaries.
 Using WhatsApp’s Business APIs, we can automate our lead generation, onboarding and customer support; tracking customer journey every step of the way.

 To understand how fintech companies can see the same gains that Kaarva did, let’s go through some of the use-cases a WhatsApp Chatbot can help you with.